magandrez/.emacs.d/README.md

 `git update-index --assume-unchanged init.el`

-- Adding new packages would mean:
+Adding new packages would mean:

   - Editing the block in `config.org` where packages are requried.
+  - Remove config.el generated.
   - Stop and start emacs server, letting Org-babel load the new packages/functions.